dagbjorn/microcoffeeoncloud/README.md

 ### <a name="hystrix"></a>Hystrix

-[Hystrix](https://github.com/Netflix/Hystrix/wiki), an implementation of the [Circuit Breaker pattern](https://martinfowler.com/bliki/CircuitBreaker.html), is a latency and fault tolerance library provided by Spring Cloud Netflix.
-See the [Hystrix section](https://cloud.spring.io/spring-cloud-netflix/single/spring-cloud-netflix.html#_circuit_breaker_hystrix_clients) of the Spring Cloud Netflix reference doc for how to integrate Hystrix in an application.
+[Spring Cloud Netflix Hystrix](https://github.com/Netflix/Hystrix/wiki) is discontinued in Spring Cloud 2020, hence Microcoffee has migrated to [Resilience4J](https://github.com/resilience4j/resilience4j).

+## <a name="resilience4j"></a>Resilience4J

+[Resilience4J](https://github.com/resilience4j/resilience4j) is a lightweight fault tolerance library inspired by Netflix Hystrix, but designed for Java 8 and functional programming.
+It offers classic Hystrix functions like circuit breaker, rate limiter, bulkhead and retry.

-The Order service is using Hystrix to supervise calls to CreditRating, a service that can be configured to behave in an unreliable manner.
+The Order service is using Resilience4J to retry failed calls to CreditRating, a service that can be configured to behave in an unreliable manner.

 The desired behavior of CreditRating is configurable by means of configuration properties in `creditrating-${profile}.properties`.